 News and Views: News and Views should focus on specific subjects of current interest and areas of recent and significant advances.
 This type of article is solely commissioned by the Editor-in-Chief.

 Following a preliminary triage to eliminate submissions unsuitable for Journal of Concussion all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.

-Journal of Concussion utilizes a Journal of Concussion single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+Journal of Concussion utilizes a Journal of Concussion single-anonymize peer review process in which the reviewer’s name and information is withheld from the author.
 Reviewers may at their own discretion opt to reveal their names to the author in their review but our standard policy practice is for their identities to remain concealed.]
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief who then makes the final decision.